leej58928/Early-Churn-Signal-Analysis-in-a-SaaS-Platform/README.md

-# Identifying Early Signals of Long-Term Subscription
-## A Data-Driven SaaS Churn Risk Analysis

----

-## Key Results

-- Identified that early support friction is a stronger churn signal than usage volume
-- High-risk accounts showed ~1.6× higher early churn probability
-- Developed an interpretable risk scoring framework to prioritize retention intervention

----
+# Early Churn Signal Analysis in a SaaS Product

 ## Overview

-This project analyzes early-stage customer behavior in a simulated SaaS platform (RavenStack) to identify signals associated with early churn versus long-term retention.
+This project analyzes early customer behavior in a fictional multi-table SaaS dataset (RavenStack) to identify which signals are associated with **churn within 90 days** versus **long-term subscription**.

-Rather than focusing on churn prediction, the analysis reframes churn as a prioritization problem:

-**Which customers should receive proactive intervention during onboarding?**

-The project combines behavioral data and support friction signals to build an interpretable risk-scoring framework for retention prioritization.

----
+The analysis found that basic early usage metrics showed only small differences across customer groups, while **early support friction** was more useful for identifying at-risk accounts.
+Accounts flagged for early support friction showed an early churn rate about **1.6x higher** than the rest of the population.

-## Business Framing
+## Business Question

-Customer churn in subscription businesses is rarely caused by a single event.
-It is more often driven by accumulated onboarding friction.

-This project asks:

-**Can we detect early signals within the first 30 days and prioritize retention effort accordingly?**

----
+Which customer behaviors in the first 30 days are most associated with **early churn** versus **long-term retention** in a subscription SaaS product?

-## Research Objective
+## Key Findings

-Identify early-stage signals that distinguish:

-- Customers who churn within 90 days
-- Customers who remain subscribed 180+ days

-and translate these signals into a risk-based prioritization framework.

----
+- Basic early usage metrics showed only **modest differences** between early churners and long-term subscribers.
+- Early support friction provided more useful signals than raw usage volume alone.
+- Accounts flagged as high-risk based on early support friction showed an **early churn rate about 1.6x higher** than the rest of the population.
+- A simple weighted risk score helped rank accounts for **retention prioritization**, rather than serving as a deterministic churn model.

-## Data Description
+## Dataset

-The dataset simulates a multi-table SaaS environment including:
+This project uses a fictional multi-table SaaS dataset with five tables:

-- account metadata
+- `accounts`
-- subscription history
+- `subscriptions`
-- feature usage logs
+- `feature_usage`
-- support tickets
+- `support_tickets`
-- churn events
+- `churn_events`

-This structure mirrors real-world SaaS analytics pipelines where behavioral, billing, and support systems must be integrated.
+The dataset was designed to simulate common SaaS lifecycle signals, including onboarding behavior, subscription history, support interactions, and churn outcomes.

+## Customer Outcome Definition
+To create a cleaner comparison, accounts were grouped by subscription duration:

+- **Early Churn**: subscription ended within 90 days
+- **Long-Term**: subscription lasted 180 days or longer
+- **Mid-Term**: 91–179 days, excluded from the primary comparison

+## Early Observation Window
-All analysis focuses on the first 30 days after signup — the most critical onboarding window.
+Early behavior was measured within the first 30 days after signup to capture onboarding-period engagement before longer-term retention outcomes were fully realized.

----

 ## Analytical Approach

-### 1. Outcome Segmentation
+### 1. Measure early usage behavior

-Customers are categorized into:

-- Early Churn (≤ 90 days)
-- Long-Term (≥ 180 days)
-- Mid-Term (excluded from primary comparison)

-This creates a clear retention contrast.

----

-### 2. Early Usage Analysis

-Metrics examined:
+I first evaluated onboarding-period usage behavior, including:

 - total usage events
-- unique features used
+- number of unique features used
+- beta feature adoption
-- active usage days
+- number of active days in the first 30 days

-**Finding:** Usage differences were minimal and insufficient to explain churn.

----

-### 3. Early Support Friction Analysis

-Support signals examined:
+These usage-based metrics showed only modest differences between early churners and long-term subscribers, suggesting that raw activity volume alone was not enough to clearly separate the two groups.

+### 2. Measure early support friction
+I then examined support interactions during the first 30 days after signup, including:

-- number of early support tickets
+- number of support tickets
-- resolution time
+- average resolution time
 - escalation rate
-- satisfaction scores

-**Finding:** Early churners consistently experienced higher support friction across all indicators.

-This suggests churn is more closely tied to onboarding experience than raw activity.

----

-### 4. High-Risk Segment Identification

-Customers are flagged as high-risk when early support friction crosses defined thresholds.

-**Result:** High-risk customers show ~1.6× higher early churn probability.

-These users are not guaranteed churners — they represent high-leverage intervention targets.

----

-### 5. Interpretable Risk Score Construction

-A weighted risk score aggregates:

-- support ticket volume
-- escalation signals
-- resolution delays
-- engagement persistence

-The score is designed as a **ranking tool**, not a binary predictor.

-It enables prioritization of retention effort based on relative risk.

----

-## Key Insights

-- Early churn is not driven by low activity alone
-- Onboarding friction and support severity are stronger signals of churn risk
-- Risk signals are probabilistic, but consistent enough to guide prioritization

-This shifts retention strategy from engagement nudges to friction reduction.

----

-## Insight → Action

-This analysis supports a targeted onboarding strategy:

-- Flag accounts with repeated early support escalation
-- Trigger priority onboarding workflows
-- Assign targeted customer success outreach

-The goal is to allocate retention resources where they have the highest impact.

----

-## Business Implication

-This project reframes churn analytics as a **resource allocation problem**:

-**Where will intervention have the highest marginal impact?**

-This perspective aligns analytics directly with operational decision-making.

----

-## Limitations

-- Synthetic dataset (simulated SaaS environment)
-- Limited long-term financial metrics
-- Simplified support severity modeling

-This project demonstrates methodology rather than production forecasting.

----

-## Conclusion

-Early churn is driven more by accumulated onboarding friction than low activity.

-Support signals provide actionable early indicators of churn risk.

-An interpretable risk score enables targeted intervention and more efficient allocation of retention resources.

-This project demonstrates how analytics can directly inform customer success strategy.

----

-## Tools & Techniques

-- Python (Pandas, NumPy, Matplotlib)
-- Behavioral feature engineering
-- Early-window cohort analysis
-- Risk scoring framework
-- Exploratory data analysis

----

-## Author

-**Jihoo Lee**
-Data Analytics & Business Analytics Portfolio Project
+- average satisfaction score

+Compared with usage-based metrics, support-related signals showed more consistent directional differences.
+Early churners had slightly longer resolution times and slightly higher escalation rates, suggesting that onboarding friction may be more informative than raw usage volume alone.

+## High-Risk Segment Validation
+To translate the findings into an operational rule, I defined a simple **high-risk flag** for accounts with repeated early support demand or any escalation during the first 30 days.

+Accounts flagged as high-risk showed an early churn rate about **1.6x higher** than the rest of the population.
+This does not make support friction a deterministic predictor of churn, but it does make it a useful signal for prioritizing intervention.

+## Interpretable Risk Scoring
+To move from descriptive analysis to prioritization, I built a simple weighted risk score using:

+- early support ticket volume
+- escalation rate
+- average resolution time
+- early engagement persistence

+The score is intended as a **prioritization tool**, not a production prediction model.
+Customers in the top risk percentiles showed higher early churn rates than the broader population, supporting its use for ranked retention outreach.

+## Business Takeaway
+This project suggests that early churn is better framed as a **prioritization problem** than a pure prediction problem.

+In this dataset, basic usage volume alone had limited explanatory value, while early support friction provided a more practical signal for identifying accounts that may need proactive onboarding support.

+## Tools
+Python, Pandas, NumPy, Matplotlib, Jupyter Notebook